-Chip Akridge, Founder and Chairman of the commercial real estate firm bearing his name, is an innovator in the industry, a committed advocate of community initiatives in the Washington, DC, region, and a dedicated supporter of philanthropic and charitable organizations.
+Chip Akridge, founder and chairman emeritus of the commercial real estate firm bearing his name, is an innovator in the industry, a committed advocate of community initiatives in the Washington, DC, region, and a dedicated supporter of philanthropic and charitable organizations.

-As chairman of the company, he is responsible for corporate oversight and strategic planning.
+As Chairman Emeritus of the company, he advises the management team on corporate and strategic planning matters.
 He continually focuses on developing the highest-quality products and delivering superior Client service.

 Chip was also the first to use the DC Tax Increment Financing Program to build a mixed-use complex that revitalized the city’s downtown core.